Edmond J. Safra Graduate Fellowships in Ethics

 Graduate fellows are expected to devote their time to an approved course of research and study and to participate in a weekly Center seminar, where they read works in moral and political philosophy and discuss research problems and strategies common to the study of practical and professional ethics.
 In addition, graduate fellows are expected to take part in the wider intellectual life of the Center.

-Graduate fellows receive a stipend up to $23,000 for one academic year, which varies depending on individual circumstances.
+Graduate fellows receive a stipend of up to $23,000 for one academic year, which varies depending on individual circumstances.
 They are provided with shared study space, access to a computer and printer, and a modest allowance for research, copying and office supplies.
-Graduate Fellowships are announced in mid-February for the upcoming academic year.
+Graduate fellowships are announced in late February for the upcoming academic year.

 How to apply